bridgecrew-perf6/quote-kubernetes-application-deployment-files/README.md

 ![alt text](https://cdn-images-1.medium.com/max/1200/1*1BF_eIkV6wkuqsziZ_hf7Q.png)

-# Stateful Kubernetes CRUD Application Deployment File
+# Stateful Kubernetes CRUD Application Deployment Files

 This repository is a part of a Medium Post named  **### How to Deploy a Stateful CRUD Web Application to Minikube(Local Cluster) and Google Cloud Kubernetes Engine(GKE)**.
 It is about creating a Stateful application and deploying it both Minikube(Local Cluster) and Google Cloud Kubernetes Engine(GKE).